Mauser Pistols in Austro-Hungarian Service

 Rear sight fixed or Tangent graduated 50-1000m or 50-500m

 It is generally known and accepted that 50,000 Mauser C96 'Broomhandles' were imported from Germany in 1916 by the Austro-Hungarian Army.
-However actual A/H military acceptance dates range reported are from 'Wn15' to 'Wn17', which does not correspond well with a single 1916 transaction.
+However actual A/H military acceptance dates range reported are from 'Wn15' to 'Wn17', which do not correspond well with a single 1916 transaction.

 An example of the Austro-Hungarian 'Wn17' acceptance mark on a C96 pistol is on the left.
 Note the rare 2nd Austrian acceptance mark 'Hv36' on the same pistol.